nextflow-io/nextflow/docs/config.md

 : The maximum size of the local cache used by the Fusion client.

 `fusion.containerConfigUrl`
 : The URL from where the container layer provisioning the Fusion client is downloaded.
+This option is useful to specify a development Fusion version for debugging purposes.

 `fusion.exportStorageCredentials`
 : :::{versionadded} 23.05.0-edge